blessingkoketso/Blog/README.md

 In this section, we will compare the performance of a Logistic Regression, Random Forest and XGBoost model.
 We will look at an example to test the performance of three models using a mortgage approval dataset.
 The problem we are trying to solve is the prediction of approvals.

 Background on the dataset is adapted from the Federal Financial Institutions Examination Council's (FFIEC).
+Through feature engineering we selected the following features,

+- property_type
+- loan_purpose
+- lender
+- loan_amount
+- preapproval
+- state_code
+- county_code
+- applicant_ethnicity
+- applicant_race
+- applicant_sex
+- applicant_income
+- population
+- minority_population_pct
+- ffiecmedian_family_income
+- tract_to_msa_md_income_pct
+- co_applicant

 ### Logistic Regression :
 We predict whether an applicant will be granted a loan using logistic regression,